-If you are not pre-registered to vote 10 days before a general or primary election, 11 days before all other elections, you can still vote.
+If you are not pre-registered to vote 10 days before a general election, 11 days before all other elections, you can still vote.

 You will need to show: